bitstillery/wakamonth/README.md

 # Wakamonth

-Generate reports of worked hours per Git branch, based on Wakapi activity &amp; branch naming conventions.
+Generate reports of coding time in hours per Git branch, based on Wakatime/Wakapi activity.
-That being said, please notice that coding time tracked by Wakapi is only a rough proxy or indicator of the actual amount of work spent on a project / on a feature.
-It's only an **estimate** and definitely not legally binding, so people should keep that in mind when using it for billing reports / invoices.
+Please notice that time tracked by Wakapi is an **estimate** and definitely not legally binding, so please keep that in mind when using it for billing reports / invoices.

-## Config
+## Configuration

 ```bash
 wget https://raw.githubusercontent.com/bitstillery/wakamonth/main/.wakamonthrc.example -o .wakamonthrc